dakiefer/GEWtool/readme.md

 - Cylinders: The postprocessing tools provided in the folder `GEWdat` are only designed for plates. *Do not use them for cylinders*.
 Dispersion curves of axial waves in cylinders compute correctly, nonetheless.
 - Cylinders: only axial waves are supported for now.
-- Cylinders: only hollow cylinders are supported for now.
 - Leaky waves: no support for now.

 Contact me if you have questions:  [daniel.kiefer@espci.fr](mailto:daniel.kiefer@espci.fr)